 - Exploring our own belief systems and our connection to a higher purpose

-Instead, we play the long game.
-We prioritize our needs and focus on one thing at a time.
-We do things in small chunks – 5 minutes here, 10 minutes there – and eventually, we’ve reached a happy and sustainable balance.
+So, prioritize your needs and focus on one thing at a time.
+Do things in small chunks – 5 minutes here, 10 minutes there – and pour into your own cup intentionally and slowly.